heshan-jayaweera/Learnlytics/README.md

 - Node.js (v14 or higher)
 - MongoDB (local or Atlas)
-- Power BI Pro/Premium account (for analytics)
+- Power BI Pro/Premium account (for analytics, yet not integrated but can be viewed in power BI desktop )
 - npm or yarn

 ## 🚀 Getting Started